kayalshri/tableExport.jquery.plugin/README.md

 There is an extended setting for ``` jsPDF option 'format' ```.
 Setting the option value to ``` 'bestfit' ``` lets the tableExport plugin try to choose the minimum required paper format and orientation in which the table (or tables in multitable mode) completely fits without column adjustment.

-Also there is an extended setting for the ``` jsPDF-AutoTable options 'fillColor' and 'textColor' ```.
-When setting these option values to ``` 'inherit' ``` the original css background and text color will be used as fill and text color while exporting to pdf.
+Also there is an extended setting for the ``` jsPDF-AutoTable options 'fillColor', 'textColor' and 'fontStyle'```.
+When setting these option values to ``` 'inherit' ``` the original css values for background and text color will be used as fill and text color while exporting to pdf.
+A css font-weight >= 700 results in a bold fontStyle and the italic css font-style will be used as italic fontStyle.

 Optional html data attributes